adironene/adironene/README.md

 ---

 ## 💡 About Me
-- Currently Pursuing my Master's in Computer Science at ♔ [Columbia University](https://www.columbia.edu/)
+- Currently studying Computer Science, specializing in Machine Learning at ♔ [Columbia University](https://www.columbia.edu/)
+- Joining Google as Software Engineer in Platform and Devices after grad
+- Create art in free time - Acrylic, watercolor, pen and ink, pencils, poster color
 - Dancer for 15+ years in Ballet, Contemporary, Jazz, Lyrical, and Acro
+- Will do anything for cats
 ---

 ## 🛠️ Languages & Tools